Quick Guide to the Metro of Paris 2023

 > Paris Navigo Découverte Card is available for everybody (residents and non-residents), and it costs 5€.
 You also need to bring a picture to get this card.

 You can purchase these Paris Metro cards from the following commercial agencies:

 Gare Paris Saint Lazare, Gare du Nord, Gare de Lyon, Bibliothèque François Mitterrand, Gare de Montparnasse, Charles de Gaulle-Etoile Station, and Pereire-Levallois Station.

-Once you have the card, you can recharge it in the machines in any Paris Metro station.
+Once you have the card, you can recharge it with your preferred option (day, week, month, or year) in the ticket vending machines in any Paris Metro station.

 Paris Mobilis Ticket

 The Paris Mobilis Ticket is an interesting Paris Metro day pass and the most popular ticket among tourists (well, at least until the Navigo Easy appeared).

 The Paris Mobilis Ticket is valid for one day, from 0.00 to 24.00.
 The cost of this pass is 8,45€ (zones 1-2, 2-3, 3-4, 4-5), and 20,10€ (zones 1-5).